cm-jones/thales/README.md

 ## License

 This project is licensed under the MIT License.

-## Disclaimer

-Trading options involves significant risk of loss and is not suitable for all investors.
-Past performance is not indicative of future results.
-This software is for educational and informational purposes only and should not be considered investment advice.
+See